codenishu/Project-Netflix/README.md

 # Netflix Clone
- It is a clone of official site of Netflix.com
+It is a clone of official web site of Netflix